"Cajun Navy" volunteers race to help in Ida's wake By Reuters - Up News Info

 “If they can get on the roof, that’s better.
 You don’t want to be in the attic when the water is rising,” he told a caller worried about two older women stuck in waist-deep water in LaPlace, to the northwest of New Orleans.

-The Cajun Navy, a term coined to describe volunteer boat owners who helped with rescues in the wake of 2005’s Hurricane Katrina, has become a familiar presence at U.S. natural disaster scenes.
-Neither trained first responders nor medical professionals, they show up with the basic goal of helping get people out of immediate harm’s way.
+The Cajun Navy, a term coined to describe volunteer boat owners who helped with water rescues in the wake of 2005’s Hurricane Katrina, has become a familiar presence at U.S. natural disaster scenes.
+Some have worked as first responders, such as firefighters or parademics, but they are legally limited in the medical care or transporation they can provide when operating as volunteers.
+They show up with the basic goal of helping get people out of immediate harm’s way.

 A group of four men from Texas and Georgia piled into two full-sized trucks after midnight on Monday to offer assistance in Houma, which saw massive wind damage but no major flooding.
 They found the working-class town draped in power lines, fallen signs and billboards.
 Many roads were impassable.